 Seafood salads, spreads and other recipes make versatile meals for a wide range of situations.
 Many cold salads and spreads start with a foundation of healthy and sustainable seafood such as salmon, tuna, cod, shrimp, clams, oysters, surimi or other products.

 These recommendations are the result of decades of scientific studies which show a variety of benefits of diets rich in seafood.
-Research has indicated eating seafood twice a week can help reduce the risk of stroke, heart disease, dementia, depression, inflammatory conditions and the affects of diabetes.
+Research has indicated eating seafood twice a week can help reduce the risk of stroke, heart disease, dementia, depression, inflammatory conditions, and the effects of diabetes.

 Most seafood salads are simple to prepare, require only a few basic ingredients and are perfect for consumers that want a delicious and healthy dish.
 Many popular recipes are appropriate for serving with breakfast, lunch, dinner, or simply as snacks or appetizers.